 Children are welcome at most resorts but some just aren’t inclined to include families.
 Likewise, adults would grow weary of a Nickelodeon property where it’s hard to find respite.
 To be considered one of the best family hotels in Hawaii they need to offer opportunities for children and parents alike.
 These properties embody those principles.

 Rooms start at $298, suites at $640.
-Rates do not include daily resort fees of $36, from which some Bonvoy members are exempt.
+Rates do not include daily resort fees or parking so be sure to add that into your budget.

 Conveniently located in the Waikiki area of Honolulu, the resort is close to the airport, shopping, and excellent dining within walking distance of the property’s entrance.
 The Hilton continues to be one of the best family hotels in Hawaii every year.